Decafoats/RFPS_911_App/README.md

   <br />
   <br />
   <p style="padding-right:150;">
-   The Address Page is crucial in the application: empowering children to identify and memorize their home addresses confidently.
-The page introduces children to street names and house numbers through engaging visuals, enabling them to construct their addresses independently.
-This skill is invaluable in emergencies, as they can readily relay their address to emergency responders when needed.
+   The Address Page is an important application component, as it helps children confidently learn and remember their home addresses.
+The page uses realistic visuals to introduce children to street names and house numbers, which helps them to construct their addresses independently.
+This is a valuable skill for emergency situations, as children can quickly provide their addresses to emergency responders when needed.
   </p>
 </div>